paleozogt/OpenMPAndroidTest/README.md

 This project reproduces the problem by having a libFoo and libBar that are called into with JNI.
 In the app gui, tap on the "FOO" or "BAR" buttons.

+As a workaround, set "ENV" to 1, which sets "KMP_DUPLICATE_LIB_OK".